ecohealthalliance/EpiTator/README.md

 ## Architecture

-Annie provides the following classes for dealing with annotations.
+Annie provides the following classes for organizing annotations.

 AnnoDoc - The document being annotated.
 The AnnoDoc links to the tiers of annotations applied to it.